Mortgage and Personal Loans Perfect for Con Artist’s Tricks

 - Mystery Shoppers.
 There are some verified mystery shopping positions, but the one consumers see normally are scams.
 Shoppers are asked to wire money to the scammer in exchange for a fraudulent check.

 - Over-payment Scams.
-These are scams where the thief sends the applicant a check that is for more than requested.
-Then the applicant is supposed to cash the check and send the overage back to the check issuer.
-Of course, the check is a fraud and the applicant is out of hundreds, sometimes thousands of dollars.
+These are scams where the thief sends the consumer a check that is for more than requested.
+Then the consumer is supposed to cash the check and send the overage back to the check issuer.
+Of course, the check is a fraud and the consumer is out of hundreds, sometimes thousands of dollars.

 - Phishing Emails.
 These come in the form of emails requesting personal information.
 The scammers then use the information to gain access to bank accounts and drain funds from the unsuspecting victim.

 In 2009 the Better Business Bureau noted a huge growth in scams.
 Personal loans, mortgage loans, phishing and free-trials were all used to steal millions of dollars from unsuspecting consumers.
 In 2010, consumers have to be smarter and be aware of the huge number of fraudulent activities in the market.